NomicFoundation/hardhat/docs/src/content/tutorial/creating-a-new-hardhat-project.md

   Quit
 ```

-When Hardhat is run, it searches for the closest `hardhat.config.js` file starting from the current working directory.
+When Hardhat is running, it searches for the closest `hardhat.config.js` file starting from the current working directory.
 This file normally lives in the root of your project and an empty `hardhat.config.js` is enough for Hardhat to work.
 The entirety of your setup is contained in this file.

 ## Hardhat's architecture